refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 #### Default login page

-If an `authProvider` is given, refine shows a default login page on `"/"` and `"/login"` routes with a login form if a custom `LoginPage` is not provided.
+If an `authProvider` is given, refine shows a default login page on `"/"` and `"/login"` routes and a login form if a custom `LoginPage` is not provided.
 Rest of the app won't be accessible until a successful authentication.
 After submission, login form calls the `login` method from `authProvider`.